No-Bake Sweet Potato Spider Web Cookies

 250g dark chocolate chips

 Melt the dark chocolate chips in the microwave or in a small pot over a low heat.
 Make sure not to let it burn!
+Once melted, add ½ Tbsp. coconut oil.
+Mix well to make a smooth icing.
 Remove the cookies from the freezer and dip each one into dark chocolate to cover fully.
 Place them back in the freezer for another 20-30 minutes, until the chocolate is completely firm.
 Use additional melted chocolate in a piping bag or ziplock bag with a corner snipped off to decorate with a “spider-web” pattern.
 Eat and enjoy!! 🙂

 Leave a Response